-foreground A pixel value which indexes the widget's colormap to derive the color used to draw the slider.
+A pixel value which indexes the widget's colormap to derive the color used to draw the slider.

-internalSpace The width of internal border in pixels between a slider representing the full size of the canvas and the edge of the Panner widget. lineWidth The width of the lines in the rubberbanding rectangle when rubberbanding is in effect instead of continuous scrolling.
-The default is 0. reportCallback All functions on this callback list are called when the notify action is invoked.
-See the Panner Actions section for details. resize Whether or not to resize the panner whenever the canvas size is changed so that the defaultScale is maintained. rubberBand Whether or not scrolling should be discrete (only moving a rubberbanded rectangle until the scrolling is done) or continuous (moving the slider itself).
-This controls whether or not the move action procedure also invokes the notify action procedure. shadowColor The color of the shadow underneath the slider. shadowThickness The width of the shadow underneath the slider. sliderX sliderY The location of the slider in the coordinates of the canvas. sliderHeight sliderWidth The size of the slider.
+internalSpace The width of internal border in pixels between a slider representing the full size of the canvas and the edge of the Panner widget.

+international This is a boolean flag, only settable at widget creation time.
+While not utilized in this widget, it can and should be checked by any subclasses lineWidth The width of the lines in the rubberbanding rectangle when rubberbanding is in effect instead of continuous scrolling.
+The default is 0.

+mappedWhenManaged If this resource is True, then the widget's window will automatically be pointerColor A pixel value which indexes the widget's colormap to derive the forepointerColorBackground A pixel value which indexes the widget's colormap to derive the reportCallback All functions on this callback list are called when the notify action is invoked.
+See the Panner Actions section for details.

+resize Whether or not to resize the panner whenever the canvas size is changed so that the defaultScale is maintained.

+rubberBand Whether or not scrolling should be discrete (only moving a rubberbanded rectangle until the scrolling is done) or continuous (moving the slider itself).
+This controls whether or not the move action procedure also invokes the notify action procedure.

+screen The screen on which this widget is displayed.
+This is not a settable sensitive Whether or not the toolkit should pass user events to this widget.
+The widget will not get input events if either ancestorSensitive or sensitive is shadowColor The color of the shadow underneath the slider. shadowThickness The width of the shadow underneath the slider.

+sliderX

+sliderY The location of the slider in the coordinates of the canyas.

+sliderHeight

+sliderWidth The size of the slider.

+y The location of the upper left outside corner of this widget in its parent.

+3.5.2.
 Panner Actions